keang/keang.github.io/_posts/2023-12-08-upgrade-ruby-32.markdown

 # Conclusion

-- So in the end JIT didn't do much for us, but understanding the code we inherited and optimizing them was the answer.
+- So in the end JIT didn't do much for us,
+- but understanding the code we inherited and optimizing them was the answer.
+Git gud!
 - Profiling saves the day again!
 - We need better observability:
   + Hunting down the slowest steps in the worker using Datadog should be more systematic